Top Ten Most Persuasive Speakers of All Time

 21 Vladimir Lenin Vladimir Ilyich Ulyanov (22 April 1870–21 January 1924), better known as Vladimir Lenin, was a Russian revolutionary, politician, and political theorist.
 He served as the first and founding head of government of Soviet Russia from 1917 to 1924 and of the Soviet Union from 1922 to 1924.
 Under his administration,... read more

 Lenin should be in the top ten.
-His speech convinced people to join him on the Russian Revolution which got the people to remove the czar and caused the rise of communism.
-He paved way for people like Hitler, Stalin and Mao.
+His speech convinced people to join him in the Russian Revolution, which led to the removal of the czar and the rise of communism.
+He paved the way for people like Hitler, Stalin, and Mao.

 22 Mao Zedong Mao Zedong, also transliterated as Mao Tse-tung and commonly referred to as Chairman Mao, was a Chinese communist revolutionary and founding father of the People's Republic of China, which he governed as Chairman of the Communist Party of China from its establishment in 1949, until his death in 1976... read more